 The City of Saint Louis was just one train in the Union Pacific’s premier fleet of passenger trains.
-A very late entrant into the railroad's City the St. Louis was not inaugurated into after World War II.
-However, it proved to be a fairly successful train, in no small part to the Union Pacific's reputation for impeccable service and eventually operated a route similar to the City of Los Angeles.
+A very late entrant into the railroad's City fleet, the St. Louis was not inaugurated into after World War II.
+However, it proved to be a fairly successful train, in no small part to the UP's reputation for impeccable service and eventually operated a routing similar to the City of Los Angeles, although at first it did not reach the Pacific Coast.
 The railroad hosted an entire array of plush City trains, all of which were quite successful.
-For the St. Louis' it was a shortlived train Today, the City fleet can still be witnessed, in a manner of speaking, as the UP’s official business train is not only decorated in the Cities’ classic livery but also includes the original equipment from them, right down to the two E9As and E9Bs that power it!
+For the St. Louis, it was a short-lived train surviving barely twenty years under its own name.
+Today, the City fleet can still be witnessed, in a manner of speaking, as the UP’s official business train is not only decorated in the Cities’ classic livery but also includes some of the original equipment, right down to a set of E9As and E9Bs that power the consist.

-The Union Pacific Railroad (UP), the largest and one of the most powerful railroads in the country, has been with us since 1862, some 146 years.
-The Union Pacific is far older than any other American Class I railroad today with the Kansas City Southern in a nearby second at 111 years.
-In that time the railroad has become not only one of the most highly respected institutions in the nation but also has seen nearly every major railroading event in our country’s history, and accordingly has a very long and storied history.
+The Union Pacific, the largest and one of the most powerful railroads in the country, has been in service since 1862.
+The railroad is far older than any other American Class I today with the Kansas City Southern the nearest, 35 years younger.
+In that time UP has become not only one of the most highly respected institutions in the nation but also has seen nearly every major railroading event in our country’s history.
+As a result, the company has a very long and storied history.
 The Union Pacific’s City fleet is credited with being the first lightweight streamlined passenger train to operate in the United States.
-In 1934 the City of Salina, the first in the fleet, debuted as a three-car lightweight trainset that the Electro-Motive Corporation named the M-10000.
+In February of 1934 the City of Salina, the first in the fleet, debuted as a three-car lightweight trainset that the was named the M-10000.

-The Union Pacific was so impressed with the train, and the response it received from the public, that it purchased seven more sets and the City fleet was born!
-Following the City of Salina, also in 1934 was the City of Portland, followed by the City of Los Angeles, City of San Francisco, and City of Denver in 1936.
+The Union Pacific was so impressed with the train (although it did have some mechanical issues), and the response it received from the public that the railroad purchased seven more sets and the City fleet was born!
+Following the City of Salina, also in 1934, was the City of Portland, City of Los Angeles, City of San Francisco, and finally City of Denver in 1936.
+The later trains, notably the Los Angeles and San Francisco, operated as non-articulated consists using Electro-Motive's new E2 diesel locomotives.
 The City fleet became revered throughout the west and rivaled the Santa Fe’s legendary Super Chief, and every other western passenger train, in exquisiteness and fine traveling.
-Once the trains received their Domeliners in the mid-1950s they became the lavish way to travel for many in Hollywood.
+Once the trains received their Domeliners in the mid-1950s they became the lavish way to travel for many of Hollywood's elite.

 After the Wabash was leased by the Norfolk & Western Railway in 1964 the latter company ferried the City of St. Louis between St. Louis Union Station and Kansas City Union Station.
-Operating on a schedule of nearly 47 hours the train (listed as #9 (westbound) and #10 (eastbound) on UP's official timetable) normally carried an average train speed of about 50 mph the entire trip.
-For more information regarding the City of Saint Louis' schedule and consist please click here.
+Operating on a schedule of nearly 47 hours the train listed as #9 (westbound) and #10 (eastbound) on UP's official timetable, normally carried an average train speed of about 50 mph the entire trip.
+For more information regarding its schedule and consist please click here.